 National History Day: University of Maryland (for students who placed first or second at States)

-*Checklist: What to bring to District History Day on 3/4.
+*Checklist: What to bring to Regional History Day.
 Be here between 7:30 and 8:00 a.m. for registration!

 "National History Day makes history come alive for America's youth by engaging them in the discovery of the historic, cultural and social experiences of the past.
 Through hands-on experiences and presentations, today's youth are better able to inform the present and shape the future.
 NHD inspires children through exciting competitions and transforms teaching through project-based curriculum and instruction."